ryanfaerman/dotfiles/README.md

 # How I setup my new system (manually)

+I probably should have a script to do this... but lazy.
+Plumber's pipes and all that.

 - Adjust Trackpad Settings (System Preferences > Trackpad)
   - Tap to click
   - Secondary click